 All new graduate students whose first language is not English are tested for English proficiency prior to their first semester at UVA.
-All non-native speakers of English take the Virginia English Language Proficiency Exam (UVELPE) and the SPEAK Test, which are administered by the Center for American English Language and Culture (CAELC).
-Students must take the SPEAK Test before commencing their BME Teaching Experience.
+All non-native speakers of English take the Virginia English Language Proficiency Exam (UVELPE) which is administered by the Center for American English Language and Culture (CAELC).
+Students must score at least a 55, or complete the required series of ESL courses before they are released to TA and may commence their required BME Teaching Assistant Experience.
 CAELC provides a program of mandatory courses in preparation for success in our English language graduate programs at UVA.